HiP-App/HiP-DevOps-Monitoring/README.md

 This repository was copied from https://github.com/stefanprodan/dockprom.
 All the changes were made according to specific needs of the HiP Project.
-It recommended to check orignal repository for Periodic changes.
+It is recommended to check orignal repository for Periodic changes.